by Terri Windling

 "Oh you dear little thing," she cries.
 "I want you!"

 The other fairies are shocked.
 "Why would you want him?
 He's so fat he can't dance or anything!"

 "That's because he's a baby, not a fairy," says the woman.
 "He's a beautiful baby boy!
 And I'm going to be his mother."

 It's embarrassing reading the tale today, so cloyingly sweet, so heavy-handedly moral.
 And yet, I admit, this silly story still makes my heart catch in the same old way.
 I am in my 50th decade now, but that unwanted child is still at my core.
 To be seen, to be valued, to be claimed without hesitation...that's a powerful magic indeed, and it doesn't matter that the tale is so badly written.
 The child I was didn't know that, or care.
 I read it now and I'm transported back: to that room, to that bed, to the window cracked open, to the nightly sobs of my teenage mother.
-And the waiting, the waiting, for someone to claim me.
+And the waiting, the waiting, for someone to want me, to claim me.
 Peter Pan.
 Lovely Lady.
 Anyone.

 It's unsettling to write these words.
 Not because of painful emotions evoked -- I've made my peace with my past after all these years -- but because I'm a writer myself now, and these stories are challenging my deepest convictions.
 I believe it's important to write well for children; to create fantasy that is complex and true, not didactic tales or frivilous fancies steeped only in bathos and wish-fulfillment.
 Yet the sugary stories of the "red books" were true for me at that time, and I did not distinguish good writing from poor.
 I took what I needed, and if the tales were simplistic in the telling, they became something more in the hearing.